tlsnotary/docs-mdbook/src/protocol/2pc/share-conversion.md

 Note that in our protocol it is not possible to have a malicious receiver, since he does not contribute any input.
-Even when this protocol is embedded into an outer protocol, where at some point the receiver opens a forged output $y'$ or some computation involving it, this would be equivalent to change his input from $b
+Even when this protocol is embedded into an outer protocol, where at some point the receiver opens a forged output $y'$ or some computation involving it, this would be equivalent to changing his input from $b
 \rightarrow b'$.

 #### Malicious sender